taynoel/Multi-Frame-Super-Resolution/README.md

 ### Test
 Comparison test is performed between refined and non-refined output.
 From Proba-V training dataset folder, 156 scenes are selected from NIR, and 149 samples are selected from RED for testing, the remaining are used for training.
-The scores based on [here](https://kelvins.esa.int/proba-v-super-resolution/scoring/)are as follows:
+The scores based on [here](https://kelvins.esa.int/proba-v-super-resolution/scoring/) are as follows:

 | Measure  | Before Refinement |After Refinement |
 | ------------- | ------------- |------------- |